oasysgames/oasys-docs/docs/staking/1-stake-oasys/1-1-stake-oasys.md

 ## How to Stake / Unstake / Claim using Oasys Hub

 Users can stake, unstake, and claim OAS using Oasys Hub.
-Now learn how to do these actions!
+Let's take a look at how we can perform these actions!

 ## 1. Staking